All Good/ 2. Kabana/ 3. California Baby/ 4. Goddess Garden/ 5. Thinkbaby/ 6. Beautycounter / 7. Poofy Organics/ 8.

-(For what it’s worth, my kids are super pale, go outside daily, never wear sunscreen unless we are at the beach or outside all day, and don’t seem to get sunburns…although their grandfather is black so maybe those genes help even if they didn’t present themselves in any obvious way!).
+For what it’s worth, my kids are super pale, go outside daily, never wear sunscreen unless we are at the beach or outside all day, and don’t seem to get sunburns.
+Their grandfather is black, though, so maybe those genes help even if they didn’t present themselves in any obvious way!

 Okay, I’m done preaching.
-Here’s some info on the Good Stuff when it comes to natural sunscreen (plus the Bad and the Sneaky).
+Here’s some info on the Good Stuff when it comes to natural sunscreen (plus the Bad and the Sneaky Stuff).